Cvmzy/Cvmzy/README.md

 ### Hi there 👋

 I am a 24 year old student that studies Front-End Development at Noroff School of Technology, currently at the second semester.
+Next semester i'm set to learn SCSS, React and more new frameworks.

 ## Skills